The German Department offers degrees in two tracks:

 GER 115.
 Beginning German I. An introduction to basic modes of communication in the target language.
 Emphasis is on everyday language while developing speaking, listening, reading and writing as well as introducing culture(s) of the target language.

 GER 116.
 Beginning German II.
-A continuation of German I. Prerequisite: GER 115 or placement into GER 116.
+A continuation of German I. Prerequisite: 115 or placement into 116.

 GER 218.
 Advanced Intermediate German.
 Advanced study involving expansion and synthesis of knowledge and understanding of the target language and its culture(s).
-Prerequisite: GER 217 or placement into GER 218.
+Prerequisite: 217 or placement into 218.

 GER 222.
 German Cinema.
 Taught in English, a survey course examining German cinema from its world-famous pioneers in the l920's to contemporary filmmakers.
 Counts for the Film Studies minor.
 Does not count towards German minor.
-Students cannot receive credit for both GER 222 and GER 322.
-Partially satisfies the 1A CCR.
+Students cannot receive credit for both 222 and 322.
+Partially satisfies the LA CCR.
 Satisfies the W2 ACE.

-GER 227.
+GER 226.
 Off-Campus German Conversation and Culture.
-Total immersion in a Germanspeaking country.
+Total immersion in a German speaking country.
 Focus is on experiencing everyday life, travel to different places and practice oral communications and presentations.
 Offered spring term.
-Prerequisite: GER 218.
+Prerequisite: 218.

 GER 228.
 On-Campus German Conversation in a Contemporary Context.
 A consideration of contemporary issues facing German-speaking countries today by means of a variety of texts and intensive work in oral expression.
-Prerequisite: GER 218.
+Prerequisite: 218.
+May be repeated for credit with permission from instructor.

 GER 248.
 German for the Professions.
 Taught in German.
 Builds reading, writing, translation, speaking, and listening skills using contemporary economics, business, non-profit organization and translation industry texts and conventions.
 To include units, presentations, and creative projects and analyses specific to enrolled students' vocational interests.
 Students help research and design part of the curriculum.
 Prerequisite: GER 218.
 Satisfies the S ACE.